adominguez793/2D-A-Star/README.md

-# 2D-A-Star
+# A-Star-In-C
-A* (A-Star) algorithm written in C, visualized in 2D with characters in the CLI
+A* (A-Star) algorithm written in C, visualized with characters in the CLI